 Your two witnesses can be related to you, or each other, and reside at the same address, as long as they meet the above criteria.

-If you have created a notarial will, there are also witnessing requirements.
-Willful’s notary partner will make sure that all witnessing requirements are followed, including having the last page of the will signed by the will-maker, the witness or witnesses, and the notary, all in each others presence.
+If you have created a notarial will, there are also witnessing requirements, including having the last page of the will signed by the will-maker, the witness or witnesses, and the notary, all in each others presence.

 You can read more about choosing witnesses in our article “How to witness your will in Quebec”.